skywall/ktor-playground/README.md

 - Fat Jar build and docker run environment
 - [Material Design Lite](getmdl.io) templating system

-Repository contains set of branches where branch with prefix `1-` is simplest one.
+Repository contains set of branches where branch with prefix `1-` contains simplest code.

 ## How to run in docker